ellisp/ellisp.github.io/_posts/2015-10-10-X13ARIMA-SEATS.md

 ---

 ## Calling seasonal adjustment software from R
-I recently explored for the first time (having languished on the "check this out later" list) [Christoph Sax](http://www.christophsax.com/)'s excellent [{seasonal} R package](https://cran.r-project.org/web/packages/seasonal/index.html).
+I recently explored for the first time (having languished on the "check this out later" list) [Christoph Sax](http://www.christophsax.com/)'s excellent [`seasonal` R package](https://cran.r-project.org/web/packages/seasonal/index.html).
 It makes it super easy for R users to engage with X-13ARIMA-SEATS, the latest industry standard software for time series analysis and in particular seasonal adjustment of official statistics series.
-It's a huge step forward in ease of use from the {x12} package which was a good interface to X-12ARIMA but never felt to me as R-native as {seasonal} does; I was always conscious of X-12ARIMA in the background.
+It's a huge step forward in ease of use from the `x12` package which was a good interface to X-12ARIMA but never felt to me as R-native as `seasonal` does; I was always conscious of X-12ARIMA in the background.
 For example, to control for Chinese New Year (important at my work), you had to save a text file with the relevant dates encoded in it, rather than pass it directly to the function in an R-native way.

-{seasonal} calls on the latest US Census Bureau software X-13ARIMA-SEATS which has an [excellently informative website](https://www.census.gov/srd/www/x13as/) and free downloads.
+`seasonal` calls on the latest US Census Bureau software X-13ARIMA-SEATS which has an [excellently informative website](https://www.census.gov/srd/www/x13as/) and free downloads.
 See the definitive [reference manual]( https://www.census.gov/ts/x13as/docX13ASHTML.pdf).

 To avoid confusion, some terminology: